FAI-CIVL/FAI-Airscore/README.md

 Backend scripts ported to python 3.6

-Web middle layer & front end currently being ported to flask/jquery using flask cookie cutter. work in progress
+Web middle layer & front end has been ported to flask/jquery using flask cookie cutter.

 ### Installation: